jsen07/Calender-application/README.md

 ## Project Description

 In this project we were given the task to create a calender application that displays typical working hours and allows the user to save a to-do task in different times of the calender.
 The calender application should use the dayjs utility library in order to display the current day and time.
-Each time slot should also display a colour to represent the pasy, present and future time eg. (times that have already gone by will be presented with a grey box, whilst times that have not gone by yet will have a green colour, and the present time wiil have a red coloured box).
+Each time slot should also display a colour to represent the pasy, present and future time eg. (times that have already gone by will be presented with a grey box, whilst times that have not gone by yet will have a green colour, and the current hour wiil have a red coloured box).
 The application is to be writtin using HTML, CSS and Javascript/JQuery.

 ## User Story
 ![image](https://user-images.githubusercontent.com/56829664/222550002-052f650a-a437-4da6-9bdf-0d57a09398a5.png)